-In the afternoon, land on Santa Fe's white beach where sea lions are usually resting.
-Look for the endemic species of land iguana, larger and yellower than land iguanas on other islands.
+Land on Santa Fe onto a white beach where sea lions are usually resting, and keep an eye out for the endemic species of land iguana, larger and yellower than land iguanas on other islands.
 The largest prickly pear cacti in the Galapagos are also found here.

 After your visit to the lava tunnel, continue on to the Baltra airport for your flight to mainland Ecuador.

 This trip is part of a longer 8-day trip option.
-Therefore you may have passengers who will remain on the trip after you disembark.
+Therefore you may have passengers who have already been on board a few days before you embarked.

-International airfare; hotel nights before/after cruise; transfers in Quito or Guayaquil; items of a personal nature such as laundry, massage; alcoholic and bottled beverages except if mentioned as included; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; travel health insurance (required to enter Ecuador); fuel surcharge may apply.
+Airfare; transfers in Quito or Guayaquil; items of a personal nature such as laundry; alcoholic and bottled beverages; gratuities to ship staff is left to the discretion of the passenger; travel insurance; fuel surcharge may apply.